estebangarcia/cm3070-final-project/README.md

 # CM3070 Final Project

-This repository contains the code of the OCI-compliant registry API in golang.
+This repository contains the backend code for the module CM3070 Final Project of the University of London BSc Computer Science degree

 The UI is available on a different github repository but also included as a submodule in this one.